Dr., Mr., Ms., Mrs., First Name, Last Name

 When you don’t know the contact at all or very well, always take the most formal approach, Mr., Mrs., Ms., Dr., etc. You do not want to be too informal regarding business communications too soon.

-Formalities are in place for a reason, as they reflect courtesy and respect for the other side.
-These are critical to forming long-term, mutually respectful, and beneficial business relationships.
+Formalities are in place for a reason.
+They reflect courtesy and respect for the other side, which are critical to forming long-term, mutually respectful, and beneficial business relationships.

 You certainly do not want to provide the impression that respect and courtesy are not something you find important, right?
 This is why you want to use the highest level of formality until you get an indication that a less informal tone is okay.